 5. Birla Temple

-Also known as Gita Mandir, Birla temple sits on Mathura-Vrindavan road.
+Also known as Gita Mandir, the Birla temple sits on Mathura-Vrindavan road.
 The temple is devoted to the Lakshmi Narayan avatar of Lord Vishnu.

 Jugal Kishore Birla of the Birla Family built this temple in the memory of his parents.
 The temple architecture is modern and is made of red sandstone.
 The inscriptions on the pillars read the whole Bhagavad Gita.